Morelet's crocodile: Hunting and diet

-Like most crocodilians, Morelet's crocodiles are highly opportunistic and will prey on practically anything that they can overpower that comes in their territories.
-Juvenile crocodiles feed largely on fish and insects until they become bigger and more capable of bringing down larger prey.
+Like most crocodilians, Morelet's crocodile is highly opportunistic and will prey on practically anything that it can overpower that comes into its territories.
+Juvenile Morelet's crocodiles feed largely on fish and insects until they become bigger and more capable of bringing down larger prey.
 Adults largely prey on small mammals, birds, other reptiles and fish, as well as gastropods, crustaceans and other invertebrates.
-These small mammals can include domesticated animals like cats and dogs.
-Large specimens have been shown to be able to overtake large prey.
 Dogs and goats have been taken by this species, including a record of a 2.9 m adult killing an English sheepdog which weighed at least 35 kg.
-Adults have also been recorded eating even larger animals, including adult and nearly-grown cattle and an adult tapir, although these have been cases of scavenging on caracasses, with the tapir having been killed by a jaguar (it is possible that the jaguar was present when the crocodile fed).
-Crocodiles have been known to be cannibalistic towards smaller specimens.
-Although previously thought to be inoffensive, there have been recent reports that the species has attacked humans on multiple occasions and at least 12 documented human fatalities have occurred.
-Despite the relatively small size of the species, large adult Morelet's are aggressive and easily capable of overpowering an unaware human near the water.
+Adults have also been recorded eating even larger animals, including cattle and tapirs, although these have been cases of scavenging on carcasses, with the tapir having been killed by a jaguar.
+Morelet's crocodile has been known to be cannibalistic towards smaller specimens.
+The species has attacked humans on multiple occasions and at least 12 documented human fatalities have occurred.
+Despite the relatively small size of the species, large adult Morelet's crocodiles are capable of overpowering a human.
 Due to partial consumption, recorded fatal attacks are likely predatory rather than defensive in nature.
+The only natural predator of Morelet's crocodile is the jaguar (Panthera onca).
+Predation of a Morelet's crocodile by a jaguar was captured for the first time on a camera trap in the Calakmul Biosphere Reserve of Yucatán, Mexico in 2019.

 Reproduction

-Breeding usually takes place between April and June and the eggs are laid before the start of the rainy season.
-Morelet's crocodiles are unique among North American crocodiles in that they build mound nests only, and not mound and hole nests.
+Breeding usually takes place between April and June, and the eggs are laid before the start of the rainy season.
+Morelet's crocodile is unique among North American crocodiles in that it builds mound nests only, and not mound and hole nests.
 These mound nests are about 3 m wide and 1 m high and can be found near the water or on floating vegetation.
-A female crocodile can lay between 20 and 45 eggs and nests have been found containing eggs from more than one female.
-The eggs are buried and the nests are guarded by females.
-The eggs usually hatch after 80 days of incubation and hatchlings are normally about 17 cm long.
-After the eggs have hatched the female crocodile will carry her young to the water where they are protected by both parents and will later leave them to fend for themselves.
-Females are highly protective of their young and have reportedly been observed to aggressively displace intruders and humans if distress calls of the baby crocodiles are heard and even father crocodiles have been observed to spring to the defense of young crocodiles.
-In captivity, juvenile crocodiles are treated aggressively by adult crocodiles but never hatchlings.
+A female crocodile can lay between 20 and 45 eggs, and nests have been found containing eggs from more than one female.
+The eggs are buried, and the nests are guarded by females.
+The eggs usually hatch after 80 days, and hatchlings are normally about 17 cm long.
+After the eggs have hatched, the female crocodile will carry her young to the water, where they are protected by both parents.
+Females are highly protective of their young and have reportedly been observed to aggressively displace intruders and humans if distress calls of the baby crocodiles are heard, and even father crocodiles have been observed to spring to the defense of young crocodiles.
+In captivity, juvenile crocodiles – but never hatchlings – are treated aggressively by adult crocodiles.

 Conservation

 Morelet's crocodile has long been threatened by habitat destruction and illegal hunting.
-Both of these factors have significantly lowered their populations.
-It was hunted for its hide during the 1940s and 1950s because high-quality leather can be made from their skins.
+Both of these factors have significantly lowered its populations.
+It was hunted for its hide during the 1940s and 1950s because high-quality leather can be made from its skin.